-Every organization needs to be equipped with mechanism to identify and correct faulty status and initiate corrective actions.
+Every organization needs to be equipped with a mechanism to identify and correct faulty status and initiate corrective actions.
 This mechanism is more critical for more complex organizations but today we find only in large corporates departments called “Compliance department”, “Internal audit”, ”Quality assurance” or similar.
-Perception of those departments is usually skewed as we see only one part of the work they do – they ask difficult questions, they ask for prove, they ask for logs, they ask for checks, controls.
+Perception of those departments is usually skewed as we see only one part of the work they do – they ask difficult questions, they ask for proof, they ask for logs, they ask for checks, controls.
 The more important outcome of people working there is corrective action taken once discrepancies in work is found.
-As a result of compliance department activities we get better consistency and quality of work performed inside of the whole organization.
+As a result of compliance department activities, we get better consistency and quality of work performed inside of the whole organization.

 So what should be done:

 - All people in IT should understand fundamentals of IT quality

 - IT Quality manager should be identified and trained

 - IT quality management process should be iteratively developed